General Value Function Networks: Investigating Poorly Specified GVFNs

 Learning curves for all the GVFN specifications, as well as the Forecast network, with $p = 1$ and $p = 8$, are reported in Figure \ref{fig:compass_poor}.
 The results indicate that the specification can have a big impact.
 The two misspecified GVFNs perform noticeably worse than the Terminating Horizon GVFN.
 As expected, the Naive GVFN is eventually able to learn, with enough steps, $p = 8$ and the ADAM optimizer.
-It is sufficient to obtain a good state, but poor learnability preventing it from playing a useful role.
+It is sufficient to obtain a good state, but poor learnability prevents it from playing a useful role.
 The Horizon GVFN, which has potentially high magnitude GVF predictions, is closer in performance to the Terminating Horizon GVFN, but clearly worse.
-The Expert GVFN, on the other hand, can get to a lower error, though again potentially because these expert GVFs were more complex than the simpler terminating horizon GVFs, it does not have a clear advantage in terms of learning speed or robustness to $p$.
+The Expert GVFN, on the other hand, can get to a lower error, though it does not have a clear advantage in terms of learning speed or robustness to $p$; this slower learning could again be potentially due to the fact that these expert GVFs were more difficult to learn than the simpler terminating horizon GVFs.
 Finally, the Forecast network performed very poorly.
-This is potentially not too surprising in this environment.
+This is not too surprising in this environment.
 When considering a $k$-horizon prediction, the target is often zero, with the occasional one.
-This is generally a hard learning problem; the resulting prediction loss does not provide a useful constraint.
+This is generally a hard learning problem, as the resulting prediction loss does not provide a useful constraint.
 These results clearly show specifying the GVFs used to constrain the hidden state is an important consideration when using GVFNs, and could be the difference between learnable and not learnable representations.